abdolence/axum-streams-rs/README.md

 - Protobuf len-prefixed stream format

-This type of responses are useful when you are reading huge stream of objects from some source (such as database, file, etc) and want to avoid huge memory allocations to store on the server side.
+This type of responses are useful when you are reading huge stream of objects from some source (such as database, file, etc) and want to avoid huge memory allocation.

 ## Quick start